 Agents Note

-This property will be sold freehold and connected to mains water, electricity and drainage, alongside air-source heat pump.
+This property will be sold freehold and connected to oil-fired heating, private drainage, mains water and electricity.

 Minors and Brady (M&B) along with their representatives, are not authorised to provide assurances about the property, whether on their own behalf or on behalf of their client.
 We don’t take responsibility for any statements made in these particulars, which don’t constitute part of any offer or contract.
 To comply with AML regulations, £52 is charged to each buyer which covers the cost of the digital ID check.
 It’s recommended to verify leasehold charges provided by the seller through legal representation.
 All mentioned areas, measurements, and distances are approximate, and the information, including text, photographs, and plans, serves as guidance and may not cover all aspects comprehensively.
 It shouldn’t be assumed that the property has all necessary planning, building regulations, or other consents.
 Services, equipment, and facilities haven’t been tested by M&B, and prospective purchasers are advised to verify the information to their satisfaction through inspection or other means.